mrmoussa/sudokuSolver/README.md

-Sudo Solver on Python
+**Sudoku Solver on Python**

-In this project I have implemented Backtracking algorithm to solve sudoku automatically.
+In this project I have implemented backtracking algorithm.
+You can insert the values into the board at main.py